 David wanted to build a house for God.
-The prophet Nathan applauded.
 But God had other ideas.
 Instead, God recounted all he had already done for David, continued to do for David, and would do for David.
 This rebuttal of sorts serves as a reminder that we live by the generosity of God, and not the other way around.

-And rather than construct for David a physical shelter, as David has proposed to do for God, God promised David a living house, a line of descendants, that would stand firm forever.
-Here it is worth pointing out that while we humans often think in terms of static and fixed structures, God summons us to contemplate how we might be part of a living structure, be it a dynastic house or the living temple of God, the Church.
+God promised David a living house, a line of descendants, that would stand firm forever.
+We humans often think of houses as static and fixed structures, but God summons us to contemplate how we might be part of a living structure, be it a dynastic house or the living temple of God, the Church.

-A thousand years after David a small band of disciples gathered around Jesus came to believe that God's final promise to David was fulfilled in the life, death and resurrection of the Nazarene.
+A thousand years after David a small band of disciples gathered around Jesus came to believe that God's final promise to David was fulfilled in the life, death and resurrection of Jesus.
 He is the Messiah whose throne will last forever.
-Yet Joseph, father of Jesus and descendent of David, was a modest craftsman living in an insignificant town in Galilee.
-Though the house of David was still in existence, it was of humble estate, reminiscent of David's own origins.
-Despite these humble circumstances, as St. Paul writes, "the mystery kept secret for long ages" would appear to "bring about the obedience of faith."
+Yet Joseph, a descendent of David, was a modest craftsman living in an insignificant town in Galilee.
+Though the house of David was still in existence, it was of humble estate.
+And in these humble circumstances God incarnate was born and God's promise fulfilled.
+As St. Paul writes, "the mystery kept secret for long ages" would appear to "bring about the obedience of faith."